sammancoaching/daily-status/DailyStatus.OnlyOneTeam.process.md

 ## Background

+I am a [Samman Techinical Coach](https://sammancoaching.org/) on a 2 week in person coaching engagement with a company called [Acme](https://companyname.example.com/).

 This process is the same as the one described in [DailyStatus.process.md](DailyStatus.process.md) except that since I am only coaching one team at the moment, you need to produce a status email for that team only.

 ## Steps